ManticoreGamesInc/platform-documentation/src/tutorials/media_library.md

 ## Creating the UI

 Now that you have the brushes created, you can start putting together the UI by dragging the brushes into the **Hierarchy**.
-If you are using your own images, then the placement and scale of your images will be different.
+If you are using your images, then the placement and scale of your images will be different.

 ### Understanding Aspect Ratio